Python uses exceptions

 but first it tests both arguments.
 If either argument is empty, the

-rather than just returning an
+function raises ValueError rather than just returning an

 empty list as the list comprehension would normally do.

-There is no need for cross_product
+There is no need for cross_product to

-check whether seq1
+check whether seq1 and seq2

 are iterable: if either isn’t, the list comprehension itself raises

-the appropriate exception, presumably a TypeError
+the appropriate exception, presumably a TypeError.

 Once an exception is raised, by Python itself or with an explicit

-statement in your code, it’s up to the caller to
+raise statement in your code, it’s up to the caller to

-either handle it (with a suitable try
+either handle it (with a suitable try/except

 statement) or let it propagate further up the call stack.